ahgittin/license-audit-maven-plugin/README.md

 :
 ```

-## CSV
+## CSV for Enterprise License Reports

-Or you can generate a CSV report to a file,
+Here's a syntax for generating a **CSV** report to a file,
-omitting dependencies which are not bundled
+omitting any mention of dependencies which are not bundled:
-and simplifying the dependency list to show only the dependency ID's:

     mvn org.heneveld.maven:license-audit-maven-plugin:report \
-        -Dlicense-audit.format=csv \
+        -Dformat=csv \
-        -Dlicense-audit.listOnlyIncludedDependencies=true \
+        -DlistDependencyIdOnly=true \
-        -Dlicense-audit.listIdsOnly=true \
+        -DsuppressExcludedDependencies=true \
-        -Dlicense-audit.outputFile=dependencies-licenses.csv
+        -Doutput=dependencies-licenses.csv

+If you're generating a report for a project used as a dependency instead of as a binary,
+you would normally also add `-DsuppressExcludedDependencies=true` (because the optional
+dependencies won't be transitively required).

 # Report Types